Broken User Authentication: What It Is, How We Can Help

 Real-Time Blocking

 Some API security solutions simply highlight potential API vulnerabilities, leaving security teams to investigate and recommend code changes.
 Other API solutions can identify an attacking IP, but require security teams to try to model the complex behavior in a third-party WAF (or try to block one IP at a time after the fact).
-ThreatX doesn’t just tell you about your API vulnerabilities like broken user authentication; we also block API attacks in real-time.
+ThreatX doesn’t just tell you about your API vulnerabilities like broken authentication; we also block API attacks in real-time.
 ThreatX proxies and scans all inbound API traffic–in real time–identifying and blocking attacks.

-ThreatX recognizes attacker behavior indicative of an attempt to exploit broken user authentication, then flags and watches that user.
+ThreatX recognizes attacker behavior indicative of an attempt to exploit broken authentication, then flags and watches that user.
 This real-time monitoring enables ThreatX to execute advanced threat engagement techniques, such as IP interrogation, fingerprinting, and tarpitting.
 When a series of user interactions cross our default (or your customized) risk threshold, we block the attack.

 Step One of N…

-In many cases, attackers aren’t just going to attack with a broken user authentication exploit; they’re going to string together a series of attacks over time, often using federated and sophisticated botnets.
+In many cases, attackers aren’t just going to attack with a broken authentication exploit; they’re going to string together a series of attacks over time, often using federated and sophisticated botnets.
 Countering this approach requires the ability to correlate attack traffic across multiple IPs, the use of advanced bot protection, and the ability to detect identifiers and techniques to associate the traffic to a unique attacker.
 Rather than requiring a single, significantly risky event or identifying a known signature, ThreatX analyzes behaviors from multiple vantage points.
 This lets the ThreatX Platform identify and block more threats, more accurately than competing API security tools.

 Less False Positives